Anduin2017/AnduinOS-Docs/Install/Installation.md

 Then, boot the computer from the USB drive and follow the on-screen instructions to install AnduinOS.

 >For UEFI boot, please make sure to disable secure boot in the BIOS settings.

+## After installation

+After installing AnduinOS, you may need to [Install Drivers](./Install-Drivers.md).